codio/site/source/docs/content/authoring/guides/chapter.html.md

 <img alt="authtoken" src="/img/docs/guides/chapter.png" class="simple"/>

 ### Defining Chapters
 To define a chapter, you should first select a page in the editor.
-Next, press the Settings buttons.
+Next, press the **Settings** buttons.
 The Page tab should already be selected.

-To set this page as the start of a new chapter, enable the 'Set section as chapter' slider.
+To set this page as the start of a new chapter, enable the **Set section as chapter** slider.